Angel Parrish: Storylines

 For a while married life seems smooth for Angel and Shane, but problems occur when their friend Shannon Reed (Isla Fisher), who begins babysitting Dylan, makes a pass at Shane and tries to steal him from Angel.
 When Shane rejects her, Shannon publicly lies, saying they had been having an affair, which Angel is led to believe.
 Furious, Angel walks out on Shane, taking Dylan with her, and boards a seaplane.
 The plane crashes and Angel, Dylan, and schoolteacher Teresa Lynch (Diane Craig) are missing for some time before they are rescued.
 After Shannon admits the truth, Angel and Shane reunite and she apologises for not trusting him.
 Their friendship with Shannon remains strained until Paul wages a scare campaign against Angel and tries to kidnap Dylan when Shannon saves the day and is forgiven.

 Dylan is later diagnosed with leukaemia.
 Desperate, Angel contemplates having another child with Paul in order to provide a bone marrow donor for him.
 The plan is scrapped when Angel discovers she is pregnant with Shane's baby.
 After extensive chemotherapy, Dylan recovers and with the new baby on the way, things look bright for the Parrish family.
 At Christmas, Shane is knocked off his motorbike and left injured.
 After having his spleen removed, he appears to be healing well but heartbreak soon follows when Angel and Shane decide to go for a romantic picnic at the Bay's Headland to celebrate their first wedding anniversary.
 Shane complains he feels unwell and collapses.
 A distraught Angel tries to help him, along with passing tourists.
 Shane is rushed to the hospital but dies from sepsis caused by a small cut on his hand.

 Angel is unable to cope with Shane's death at first.
 A month later she goes into labour during a large storm which causes flooding in the Bay.
 With the bridge washed away, Angel is unable to get to the hospital.
 Shannon and her boyfriend, Alex Bennett (Nick Freedman) attempt to get Angel to Summer Bay house by road and are stuck until an unidentified biker guides them through the bush.
 They arrive at the house and Pippa is on hand to help deliver Angel's daughter, who she names Shane after her father.
 Angel is convinced that the biker was Shane's spirit and finally finds comfort in his death.
-Angel and Pippa forge a strong bond as Pippa's husband Michael (Dennis Coard) die in the flood after being swept downstream trying to save Sam Marshall (Ryan Clark).
+Angel and Pippa forge a strong bond as Pippa's husband Michael (Dennis Coard) died in the flood after being swept downstream trying to save Sam Marshall (Ryan Clark).